Shark Cage Diving

 Marine Life

-Many other forms of marine life visit our waters and make themselves available for the divers viewing pleasure.
+Many other forms of marine life visit our waters, available for the diver’s viewing pleasure.
 These include varied species of plankton and jelly fish including the Portuguese Man-of-War.
-Large fish often seen are the dolphin or mahi mahi, marlin, porpoise, tuna, sea turtles, ocean sunfish and whales.
+Large fish often seen are the dolphin or mahi mahi, marlin, porpoise, tuna, sea turtles, ocean sunfish , and whales.

 Divers must provide their own diving gear.
-Scuba divers must show certification through P.A.D.I., S.S.I., Y.M.C.A., N.A.U.I., or N.A.S.D.S..
+Scuba divers must show certification through P.A.D.I., S.S.I., Y.M.C.A., or N.A.U.I.
 Divers should be in good physical shape.
-All participants must sign a liability release before the boat leaves the dock.
-Non-Certified divers are permitted to snorkel dive on the surface only.
+All participants must sign a liability release form before leaving the dock.
+Non-certified divers are permitted to snorkel dive on the surface only.

 Photo by Bill Buckley